Pietro Faccini: Life

-Born in Bologna he only started to study painting when he was already older.
+Born in Bologna, he only started to study painting when he was already older.
 He was initially involved in commerce but apprenticed in the Carracci academy with Ludovico and Annibale Carracci commencing around 1583.
-In 1594, he left the Carracci academy and set up his own academy possibly to develop his own style.
+In 1594, he left the Carracci academy and set up his own academy, possibly to develop his own style.

 Annibale Castelli, Agostino Masucci, Domenico Maria Mirandola, and Giovanni Maria Tamburini were among his pupils.

 Works

 Paintings

 His documented painterly output consists of about a dozen works.
 His style departs from the linear "Roman" quality assumed by his mentors, and has a more sparkling quality, influenced by Tintoretto, Correggio, and Bassano.
-He was also inspired by the rich color of Venetian painting and the exaggerated forms of Parmigianino.
+He was also inspired by the rich colour of Venetian painting and the exaggerated forms of Parmigianino.
 In 1590, he painted The Martyrdom of Saint Lawrence, now in the church of San Giovanni in Monte, Bologna.
 The warm, rich colour recalls the Carracci paintings in the Palazzi Fava and Magnani in Bologna, while the dense, thickly applied paint is reminiscent of Venetian painting.
 Faccini’s creation of a space teeming with bizarre humanity, with exaggerated facial expressions, however, shows a very personal taste already distanced from the academic idealizations of his early training.